Trans World Airlines: Post-war: The Trans World Airline

 TWA had 10 Constellations by the end of 1945 and acquired international routes.
-TWA inaugurated its New York to Paris route on February 5, 1946, with the Star of Paris.
+TWA inaugurated its New York-Paris route on February 5, 1946, with the Star of Paris.
 The Italy route was initiated on 2 April and then extended to Cairo.
 Hughes flew the Star of California from Los Angeles to New York on February 15, 1946, in 8 hours and 38 minutes.
 Hollywood passengers included Cary Grant, Myrna Loy, William Powell, Frank Morgan, Walter Pidgeon, Tyrone Power, Edward G. Robinson.
 Hence TWA's reputation as the "airline of the stars".

 On October 21, 1946, TWA pilots went on strike.
 The strike finally ended when TWA and the pilots union agreed to binding arbitration on November 15, 1946.
 Additionally, TWA lost $14.5 million in 1946, owed $4.34 million in short-term debt and $38.9 million in long-term debt.
 Yet Hughes opposed Frye's financing proposals.